IEO Terms of Reference PDF version

 IEO will be independent of Fund management and staff and will operate at arm's-length from the Fund's Executive Board.
 Its structure and modalities of operation must protect its operational independence - both actual and perceived.

 The Director will be appointed by the Executive Board for a non-renewable term of six years.
+In exceptional circumstances, the term may be extended by the Executive Board by no more than one year.
 The Director will be an official of the Fund, but not a staff member.
 The Director's appointment may be terminated at any time with the approval of the Executive Board.
 At the end of the term of service, the Director will not be eligible for appointment or reappointment to the regular staff of the Fund.
 The Director will be responsible for the selection of IEO personnel (including external consultants) on terms and conditions to be determined by the Board, with a view to ensuring that the office is staffed with independent and highly-qualified personnel.
 The majority of full-time IEO personnel will come from outside the Fund.

 The Director of IEO will be responsible for the preparation of the Work Program.
 The content of the Work Program should focus on issues of importance to the Fund's membership and of relevance to the mandate of the Fund.
 It should take into account current institutional priorities, and be prepared in light of consultations with Executive Directors and management, as well as with informed and interested parties outside the Fund.
 The Director will present IEO's Work Program to the Executive Board for its review.